1.2 What does an archive look like and what does it do?

 • provides research data to a variety of users via the Internet.

 Other differences can be due to the position of an archive.
-An archive embedded or connected to a (higher education) institute can have a different workflow and focus than independent archives.
+An archive embedded in or connected to a (higher education) institute can have a different workflow and focus than independent archives.
 The services provided by an archive can also differ based on its characteristics, as well as due to the national context (e.g., legislation and mandates).
 Different archives can also have different designated communities, or audiences.
-Some archives focus exclusively on certain disciplines or domain, whereas other archives are more general in their focus.
+Some archives focus exclusively on certain disciplines or domains, whereas other archives are more general in their focus.

 What does a social science data archive do?